Having a clear vision is the first step, but how do you communicate it?

 Another problem your vision might face is being a part of a commoditized conversation in the marketplace.
 In a commoditized conversation, you’re saying the same as every other organization in your industry.

-If you’re facing conversation that is commoditized, your vision may be more of a mission than vision.
+If you’re facing a conversation that is commoditized, your vision may be more of a mission than a vision.

 Instead, you want your vision to have more rigor.
 It starts with a vision that creates a differentiated and high-value conversation with consumers, which inspires them to reconsider their status quo and make a change.